RaggedAtlas

 # 2395 = 1838 + 765 - 208 (union of gene sets)

-Cells from pbmc3k have zeros for the 557 genes unique to pbmc68k, and vice versa — the reconstruction layer handles the union automatically using the _feature_layouts global index remap.
+Rows from pbmc3k have zeros for the 557 genes unique to pbmc68k, and vice versa — the reconstruction layer handles the union automatically using the _feature_layouts global index remap.

 # Restrict to features measured in every dataset (intersection)